ioBroker/dev-server/README.md

 ## Features

+- Runs on all operating systems supported by NodeJS and ioBroker
 - Support for HTML and React UI
 - Support for JavaScript and TypeScript adapters
 - Hot reload of Admin UI upon any changes to HTML and JavaScript files.